 Discover California's monasteries

 California is one of the most-visited holiday destinations in the US.
-With its many beaches, historical attractions, amusement parks, and world-class restaurants to choose from, you surely couldn’t ask for more.
+With its many beaches, historical attractions, theme parks, world-class restaurants, and places for snowboarding, you surely couldn’t ask for more.
 Don’t forget to pray and pay your respects at its many religious buildings and sites.
 Discover the amazing monasteries to visit in California, USA, as you explore the state.

 Get Trip101 in your inbox